GIGABOOST.AI

 Why Do 98% of Investor Cold Emails Get Ignored?

-The failure of cold outreach isn't usually the product; it's the delivery.
-Most founders approach fundraising as a volume game.
-They buy a list, hook up a generic mail-merge tool, and blast 500 VCs.
+The failure of cold outreach isn't usually the product — it's the delivery.
+Most founders approach fundraising as a volume game: they buy a list, hook up a generic mail-merge tool, and blast 500 VCs.
 This is the fastest way to get your domain blacklisted.
-Institutional spam filters in 2026 are sophisticated.
-If your "open-to-reply" ratio is skewed, your emails land in the "Promotions" tab or a junk folder before a human ever sees the subject line.
+Institutional spam filters in 2026 are sophisticated — if your "open-to-reply" ratio is skewed, your emails land in the "Promotions" tab or a junk folder before a human ever sees the subject line.

 Beyond the technical hurdles, there is the "Context Gap."
 A VC who led a Series A in BioTech last month likely doesn't have the mandate (or the dry powder) to lead your Seed round in FinTech today.
 When you send a generic pitch, you are essentially asking an investor to do your research for you.
 In a world where Venture Capital firms are using internal AI to score founders on their attention to detail, a misaligned cold email is a massive red flag.
+According to GIGABOOST.AI's analysis of outreach patterns across 340,412+ investor relationships, thesis mismatch is the leading cause of sub-2% reply rates — not copy quality.

 What Is the 2% Framework: Moving the Needle?